WICG/portals/demos/portal-embed-demo/README.md

 ### 3. Access [http://localhost:3000/](http://localhost:3000/)
 ...and you will see PORTALOG with TTT Archive embedded.

-> Note that HTMLPortalElement has not implemented the auto play policies yet.
-In the very first access to PORTALOG, audio might not play.
-In that case try reloading PORTALOG OR access TTT Archive directly and click on any buttons and go back OR disable the chrome://flags/#autoplay-policy while playing around with the demo.
+> Note that HTMLPortalElement has not implemented the autoplay policies yet.
+The first time you access PORTALOG, audio might not play.
+In that case, try reloading PORTALOG, access TTT Archive directly and click on any buttons and go back, or disable the chrome://flags/#autoplay-policy while playing around with the demo.

 ### 4. Play around with it ;-)
 😎😎😎